tbwork/anole-config/README.md

 ## 2 Specify the runtime environment.
 There are 3 ways to specify the runtime enviroment.

-> The default environment would be 'all'.
+> The default environment is 'all'.

 **Option 1**: Create an enviroment file in your disk.**
  * For windows: create a $env.env (e.g. test.env) file under `C://anole/`